Industrial Companies Survey

 - 14Timeliness and punctuality

-Regulation no. 295/2008 on Structural Business Statistics (SBS) requires the availability of results within 18 months of the end of the reference period.
+Implementation act 2020/1197 of REGULATION (EU) 2019/2152 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on European business statistics requires the availability of results within 18 months of the end of the reference period.
 This objective is met by publishing the Final results of the statistics before the end of this deadline.

 Data is published according to the structural statistics availability calendar that the INE prepares and publishes for each year.